linuxtus/linuxtus.github.io/tutorial/_posts/2021-10-18-install-intellij-idea-ubuntu.md

 layout: post
 thumbnail-img: "/assets/img/posts/14/how-to-install-intellij-idea-ubuntu.webp"
 title: How to Install IntelliJ IDEA on Ubuntu 21.10
-description: Steps to install IntelliJ IDEA on Ubuntu 21.10 and other Linux distributions very easily.
+description: IntelliJ IDEA is a Java, Kotlin IDE.
+This is step by step guide to install IntelliJ IDEA on Ubuntu 21.10 and other Linux distributions very easily.
 lang: en
 categories:
 - tutorial